-We love the holidays.
-And to be honest, we love the holidays because what better excuse to drink wine all day than to do so while “celebrating.”
+We love the holidays for many reasons, but there is one reason in particular.
+Come on ladies, you'll get this - the holidays gives us a celebratory excuse to drink wine and champagne all day!
 Wine ‘enhances’ the food (and more importantly, your mood).
 Of course we could happily drink the same type of wine all day, #ChampagneAllDay, but why not use these fabulous days as an excuse to crack out a myriad of wine?
 Here are a few of our favorites that will help you survive from brunch to dessert.

 Costco, what a thing of beauty.
 So.
 Much.
 Wine.
 For such impressive prices.
 I have spent years scouring wine shelves to find a palatable, high-volume option of sparkling wine for mimosas and I was shocked at the quality of the Prosecco Asolo by Kirkland Wines.
 Prosecco, an Italian sparkling wine originating in a small village near Trieste, Italy, is often on the sweeter end of the sparkling spectrum, however, this big-box brand is surprisingly balanced and pairs well with the citrus of the orange juice.
 And hello, check out the price!